ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 `git reset` is a nice way to undo a recent commit.
 But it's not awesome in some circumstances, because it rolls back the entire repository (since changesets apply to multiple files).
 Are there alternatives?
 Yes!

+### `git revert` as an alternative

+If you catch a bad commit immediately, you can also use `git revert`.

+EXERCISE:

+Give it try -

+* add a bad commit to Snakefile
+* commit it
+* run `git revert HEAD`

+what does this do?

 ### 'git show' as a way to retrieve older versions

 Suppose you want to retrieve an older version of a particular file, but don't want to roll the rest of the repo back.